 Combination estrogen-progestin replacement therapy

-Postmenopausal estrogen was long recognized to be associated with the risk of adenomatous hyperplasia, often a precursor of endometrial cancer.
+Postmenopausal estrogen was long recognized to be associated with the risk of endometrial hyperplasia, often a precursor of endometrial cancer.
 In addition, progestational agents were known to be effective in the treatment of uterine neoplasms.[43-45] Consequently, improved postmenopausal HT was proposed, combining estrogen and progestin, so as to avoid the endometrial cancer risk associated with unopposed estrogen.[46,47]

 The Postmenopausal Estrogen Progestin Interventions Trial enrolled nearly 600 participants in a 3-year multicenter, double-blind, placebo-controlled trial.
 Five arms consisted of placebo, daily conjugated equine estrogen (CEE), CEE with progestin (medroxyprogesterone acetate [MPA] for 12 days of a 28-day cycle), CEE with micronized progesterone (MP) for 12 days of a 28-day cycle, or CEE with daily MP.
 Endometrial biopsies were obtained at baseline, annually, and as clinically indicated.
 Women on CEE had more pathologic abnormalities than women on placebo (simple hyperplasia: 27.7% vs. 0.8%, adenomatous hyperplasia: 22.7% vs. 0.8%, and atypical hyperplasia: 11.8% vs. 0%, respectively), but women on CEE with progestin did not.